The Bankrate promise

 Higher interest rates are just one result of the Feds’ goal to quell inflation.
 “Higher borrowing costs don’t just disincentivize spending but squeeze people out of being able to afford big-ticket items, causing the economy to slow,” Foster says.

-With all of this in mind, drivers will be met with higher rates as the Fed continues to control high inflation.
-Now is the time to prepare for raising costs.
+With this in mind, drivers should prepare for higher rates as the Fed continues to control high inflation.

-As displayed above, rates have jumped significantly since August, in line with the Fed meetings.
-This increase can be attributed to the higher benchmark rate along with more expensive vehicles.
+The above increases can be attributed to the higher benchmark rate and more expensive vehicles.
 Stay up to date with changing news and how it affects your finances on Bankrate’s Federal reserve hub.

 How to get a deal when interest rates are high

-While the interest rate you receive is dependent on many factors, including uncontrollable ones like inflation, there are still moves you can make to save money regardless of rate hikes made by the Fed.
+While the interest rate you receive depends on many factors, including uncontrollable ones like inflation, you can still make moves to save money regardless of rate hikes made by the Fed.

 Calculate true ownership cost

-As vehicle prices hit record highs, it is vital to focus on your budget when shopping.
-Without much wiggle room, it is best to calculate how much you can truly afford before setting out to the dealership.
-This way you will understand how much you need to borrow in order to drive your new car.
+As vehicle prices hit record highs, focusing on your budget when shopping is vital.
+With little wiggle room, it is best to calculate how much you can truly afford before heading to the dealership.
+This way, you will understand how much you need to borrow to drive your new car.

 Consider an electric car

 The upfront cost of an EV tends to be higher, but they do carry added benefits outside of the gas pump.
-By applying for a green auto loan and receiving EV tax credits you can make back any money that may be lost due to higher interest rates.
+By applying for a green auto loan and receiving EV tax credits, you can make back any money lost due to higher interest rates.

 Lock in expected financing

-One of the most sure-fire ways to get a good deal is to apply for loan preapproval which will give you a firm idea of what your expected rates will be.
-Not all lenders offer this step, so look out for it when shopping around.
+One of the most sure-fire ways to get a good deal is to apply for loan preapproval, which will give you a firm idea of what your expected rates will be.
+Not all lenders offer this step, so look for it when shopping around.

 Buy a used car

-Unfortunately, new and used vehicles both carry higher than usual rates right now, but used are slightly lower.
+Unfortunately, new and used vehicles carry higher rates than usual, but used prices are slightly lower.
 If you have any flexibility in the type of vehicle you want, buying a used car can save you money on your monthly cost.

 How to refinance once rates drop

 - Evaluate current loan.
-Before beginning your refinancing process it is first important to look at your current loan, both the terms and exact interest rates.
+Before beginning your refinancing process, it is important to look at your current loan’s term and interest rates.
 Use an auto refinance calculator to understand potential monthly savings once you have those numbers in mind.

 - Check your credit.
-By understanding your credit score you can determine where you land in terms of available lenders.
+By understanding your credit score, you can determine your eligibility for good rates.
 When it comes to refinancing — just like with any loan — the better your credit, the more competitive your rates will be.